Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Conclusions

 \section{Conclusions}

-In conclusion through XPCS and DLS measurements we have shown the existence of two dynamical regimes in PNIPAM-PAAc IPN microgels with a crossover of the structural relaxation time accompanied by a clear change of the $\beta$ exponent from stretched ($\beta$<1) to compressed ($\beta$>1).
-The comparison with similar behaviours found in hard colloids and in metallic glasses indicates that these are general common features of different systems regardless of the control parameters ($C_w$, $t_w$, 1/T) and of the specific interactions at stakes.
-The scattering vector dependence of the structural relaxation time in IPN microgels has shown a surprising behaviour of the derived power exponent with a maximum in correspondence of the dynamical crossover.
-We provide a theoretical prediction that well describes the experimental data: at very low concentration the dynamics is well described by a Fickian diffusion, at intermediate concentrations an effective non Fickian anomalous diffusion has to be considered, while at the highest investigated concentrations the emergence of a ballistic motion is well described within the Mode Coupling Theory.
-Moreover in IPN microgels an additional control parameter comes out: interpenetrating different amount of PAAc originates particles with varying softness allowing to modulate the fragility of the system.
-In particular the concentration dependence of the structural relaxation time can be easily controlled and the stiffest particles undergoes the dynamical crossover at the lowest particle concentration.
-This implies that increasing particle softness moves forward the critical packing fraction for the transition.
-All these findings add new insights to the so far debated stretched to compressed transition and contribute to the further understanding of the role of softness in the fragility and to the analogies and differences between colloidal and structural glasses.
-In order to further test our findings and hypothesis, more experiments on a wide range of systems, will be useful.
+In conclusion through XPCS and DLS measurements on IPN microgels we show that interpenetrating different amount of PAAc into PNIPAM network originates particles with varying softness allowing to finely control the fragility of the system.
+Moreover, the fundamental questions opened in the introduction have been addressed.
+In particular we find the existence of two dynamical regimes, with a crossover of the \textit{structural relaxation} time associated to a clear change of the shape of correlation functions from stretched to compressed with a corresponding sharp change of the shape parameter $\beta$ from $\beta<1$ to $\beta>1$ .
+The comparison with similar behaviours found in hard colloids and in metallic glasses indicates that these are \textit{general common features of different systems} regardless of the \textit{control parameters} ($C_w$, $t_w$, T) and of the specific interactions at stakes.
+The scattering vector dependence of the structural relaxation time in IPN microgels displays a surprising behaviour of the derived power exponent with a maximum in correspondence of the dynamical crossover.
+We provide a phenomenological description of the experimental data: at very low concentration, when particles are free to move, \textit{the dynamics} is well described by a Fickian diffusion, at intermediate concentrations, when particles start to be trapped in cages, an effective non Fickian anomalous diffusion has to be considered, while at the highest investigated concentrations, when the systems is going towards another arrested state, the emergence of a ballistic motion is well described within the Mode Coupling Theory.
+All these results contribute to the further understanding of the role of softness in the fragility, to the analogies and differences between colloidal and structural glasses and add new insights to the so far debated stretched to compressed transition.
+In order to further test our findings and hypothesis, more experiments on a wide range of systems will be useful.